paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 Subsec. (f).
 Pub.
 L. 109–59, § 3029(a)(3), struck out heading and text of subsec. (f).
 Text read as follows: “Not later than December 18, 1992, the Secretary shall prescribe regulations stating the requirements for complying with subsection (c) of this section.”

 #### Effective Date of Repeal
 Pub.
 L. 112–141, div.
 B, § 20030(e), July 6, 2012, 126 Stat.
-731, provided that the repeal of this section is effective 3 years after the effective date of the final rules issued by the Secretary of Transportation under [section 5329(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5329/e&num=0&edition=prelim).
+731, provided that the repeal of this section is effective 3 years after the effective date of the final rules (Apr.
+15, 2016) issued by the Secretary of Transportation under [section 5329(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5329/e&num=0&edition=prelim) (see 81 F.R.
+14230).

 <a id="section-5331"></a>